trogers1/EBG-Lead-Interview-2022/README.md

 Before anything, you'll want to clone this repository and run `npm i` to install all dependencies.

 To use this app locally, you will need [Oauth2 credentials](https://api.emsidata.com/apis/job-postings#authentication) that give you access to the [JPA API](https://api.emsidata.com/apis/job-postings).
-Once you have those, create a new file called `.env.local` using the following template (filling in the values for your own Oauth2 credentials):
+Once you have those, create a new file called `.env.local` at the root of this repository using the following template (filling in the values for your own Oauth2 credentials):

 ```bash
 NEXT_PUBLIC_CLIENT_ID=<your client id>